Skip to Content

 A Practical Checklist for Krome Corridor Owners

 1. Document current conditions.
-Dated photos and video of drainage patterns, access points, fences, and improvements are cheap insurance, whether you are pressing a claim from the last project or preparing for the next one.
+Dated photos and video of drainage patterns, access points, fences, and improvements are cheap insurance, whether you are pressing a claim from the last project or preparing for a future one.

 2. Pull your easement and right-of-way paperwork.
 If you signed a temporary construction easement or a permanent easement during the program, confirm the restoration obligations were met.
 Our article on navigating temporary construction easements in Florida’s eminent domain process explains the traps.

-4. Gather business records.
-Three to five years of financials are the foundation of any business damages claim.
+5. Gather business records.
+Three to five years of financials are the foundation of any business damages claim, and the statute’s five-year standing requirement is proven with records.

 A Note for Developers and Investors